masterwebmonkey/Sanford.Multimedia.Midi/README.md

     Lights
     Mixer

-it s not hard you type a name in a box and click the plus sign
+(it is not too hard you type a name in a box and click the plus sign)

 --------------------------------------------------------------------------------------------------------